Daniel-Mietchen/events/JROST-2020.md

 # Candidate topics

+## Proposed

+- Calling home
+  - proposed as a breakout session
+- Disaster risk reduction
+  - proposed as a panel

+## Topics I would also consider useful

 - Thank you button
-- Calling home
 - The Wikimedia ecosystem as a key component of an open science landscape
   - Wikidata
     - WikiCite
       - Scholia
   - PAWS
-- RIO
+- RIO Journal: Publishing all along the research cycle
-- Disaster risk reduction
+- The importance of documentation
+- Open learning
 - Doathon

 # See also